ajmal017/timeplannr/htdocs/content/plugins/global-admin-bar-hide-or-remove/readme.txt

 = Development Status =

-Developmental Code in Becoming!

-Version 1.6.6 is planned for end of 2016 (merge tools)

-Version 1.6.5 is planned for end of May 2016 (beta)
+Version 1.6.4 is planned for end of May 2016 (beta)

-Version 1.6.4 is planned for end of 2015 (coming soon)

 Version 1.6.3 is planned for end of May 2015 (beta)